The outdoor team

 From his time exploring every inch of the backyard woods and ponds in his formative years in Texas, to his current career as an environmental educator in New York City, Lee has come to realize how fortunate he is to have grown up in a natural setting.
 Lee is excited to pass on the lessons he learned during his childhood to children growing up today in a world where such natural experiences have become increasingly rare.
 Lee stands by the belief that humans must move our society to become more sustainable, so as to live and grow alongside nature.
 Lee considers it essential that children learn to feel respect for the natural world and connect with it -- for the sake of our future.

 When not teaching, Lee enjoys cooking, weightlifting and hiking.
-Lee is certified in Swift-Water Rescue, previously completed life-guard and Wilderness First-Aid training, and is certified in basic First Aid and CPR and life-guard training.
+Lee is certified in Swift-Water Rescue, and Wilderness First-Aid training, is certified in basic First Aid and CPR and life-guard training.

 Adult Forest Therapy, NY & NJ